phoenixr-codes/dotfiles/README.md

 ## TODO

+- [ ] Move third-party applications to `/opt`.
+- [ ] Put dwm cheat sheet source in config and compile in Makefile.
 - [ ] Screen saver/lock (see also: `xss-lock` & `xset s ...`)
 - [ ] Run entries in `~/.config/autostart/` on startup.
 - [ ] Rework dwm keybindings.